genestack/user-guide/source/doc-odm-user-guide/curator_guide.rst

    :scale: 50 %
    :align: center

-Bulk additions/replacements in the sample tab
+Bulk additions/replacements in the samples tab
 =============================================

-In the sample tab there are some functions to aid bulk changes.
+In the samples tab there are some functions to aid bulk changes.

-Values in the sample table cells can be propagated by dragging the bottom-right corner of a cell.
+Values in the samples table cells can be propagated by dragging the bottom-right corner of a cell.

 .. image:: images/cell-drag.png
    :scale: 50 %